adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 ***BASIC LAYOUT of the app was the first thing completed***

 #4 Add the high level components to App.js file and then create the associated .js files and the .css files for the high level components in the src-folder

+#5 Add minimal css to App.css for styling the main background and for styling the background of the <div> where the components are going to be displayed

+#6 'rfce' to start with in each of the components will import the generic first few lines needed for each component